 The ELUCO food cupboard is a busy spot – in 2019 it served 504 families, 865 adults and 348 children.
 Rowntree’s own garden supplied 50 lbs of potatoes last fall and 320 lbs of produce was donated at Thanksgiving.
 Thank-You for your donations of food and dollars to help sustain this project.

-For more info go to their web site at http://www.eluco.ca/
+There is much more that ELUCO does in the east end of London…. for more info go to their web site at http://www.eluco.ca/

 Each summer Camp Kee-Mo-Kee, located in Komoka, just west of London, welcomes hundreds of campers to their site to experience all that summer camp presents.
 From campers, to Leaders in Training, Counsellors in Training, and then as part of their Summer Camp Team, Kee-Mo-Kee encourages children and youth to be their best, explore new opportunities and develop into leaders, both at camp and in the community.
 Rowntree sponsored children to the tune of $1,175 for 2019.

 Ark-Aid Street Mission, London East – $400. and LUSO ( Community services for snacks and summer programs) – $300.
 Financial support of Canada Foodgrains. .
 Eye glasses are collected to send to local optometrists who support humanitarian eye care.